thingsdb/ThingsDocs/v0/content/collection-api/mod_type/rel.md

 /* Create a relation between Person.workspace and Workspace.people
  *
- * Note: We could have used mod_type('Workspace', ...); just as well, it does
+ * Note: We could have used mod_type('Workspace', ...); just as well,
- *       not matter from which direction the relation is made.
+ *       it does not matter from which direction the relation is made.
  */
 mod_type('Person', 'rel', 'workspace', 'people');

 // Create a workspace
-blue = Workspace{};
+foo = Workspace{};

-// Create a person and assign workspace `blue`: alice = Person{
+// Create a person and assign workspace `foo`: alice = Person{
-    workspace: blue
+    workspace: foo
 };

-// alice is automatically assigned to people in workspace blue: blue.people.has(alice);  // true
+// alice is automatically assigned to people in workspace foo: foo.people.has(alice);  // true
 ```

 > Return value in JSON format